 If you believe energy stock is oversold compared to the market and you believe it will rebound more than the market, an option is to sell the energy security that you rode down to harvest the losses and buy a similar energy security to ensure participation in the upside.
 For example: if you rode the market down with Shell stock, consider selling your Shell stock, and buying BP, Exxon, or Chevron.
 Alternatively, consider buying a mutual fund or ETF that invests only in the energy sector to ride the market back up.

 Defer taking that lump sum pension until interest rates drop further.
 For individuals facing retirement or severance considering taking their pension as a lump sum, it will likely make sense to wait until segment rates drop further to yield the greatest benefit.
 Many companies look at where segment rates were in the past to determine the discount rates used to calculate these lump sum benefits.
 One benefit of this economy is that lower interest rates correlate to higher lump sum values.

 At BP, if you are planning to take your pension lump sum in April, the calculation will be based off segment rates from three months prior (January).
 In January, the 10-year treasury rate was close to 1.8%.
-Today it is at 0.6%.
+As of August 4th, it had fallen to .52%.

 At Chevron, the blended rates from 3 to 6 months prior determine the value of your lump sum payout.
 Segment rates tend to follow the 10-year treasury, and we have only just seen a dramatic drop in yield in the 10-year treasury in March.

-Given this trajectory, it will likely be very beneficial to defer starting the pension lump sums until the 3rd or 4th quarter of this year to obtain the highest value.
+Given this trajectory, it will likely be very beneficial to defer starting the pension lump sums until the 3rd or 4th quarter of 2020 to obtain the highest value.

 Preparing For Life After Coronavirus